mahdiwf/forecastIDX/README.md

 IDX close price - six months actual vs forecast
 ![image](https://github.com/mahdiwf/forecastIDX/assets/163992115/4e8315d8-3208-4180-b455-359c8252dc79)

-Even though they are not very close, it confirms that in the first semester of 2023, the IDX/JKSE will be slightly down in the range of 6500 to 7000.<be>
+Even though they are not very close (this is just a forecast anyway!), it confirms that in the first semester of 2023, the IDX/JKSE will be trending down in the range of 6500 to 7000.<br>
-In the future, to improve the performance, I will add more predictors/technical indicators.
+To improve the performance, probably I should add predictors/technical indicators.

 Reference:<br>
 https://www.statsmodels.org/stable/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html <br>